GeorgeBeshay/library-management-system/README.md

 3. **Interact with the API:**
 - Use tools like Postman or curl to interact with the API endpoints.
 - Refer to the API documentation for details on available endpoints and their usage.

 ---

-## Documentation:

-For detailed documentation of the application, refer to the [documentation](https://github.com/GeorgeBeshay/library-management-system/blob/main/docs/pdfSourceHI.pdf)`.

----